 The second component of the Performance Bonus Program, which accounts for 25% of the potential bonus, is based on certain qualitative factors determined in the sole discretion of the Compensation Committee related to corporate goals and individual performance.
 During 2012, the Compensation Committee established goals as follows: (i) present a capital plan to the Board that incorporates long term goals of the Company and considers scalability of processes and incorporates potential limitations on the tax net operating loss carryforward ("tax NOL"); (ii) develop an investment strategy that minimizes risk while remaining opportunistic to new asset classes; (iii) evaluate and implement a formal dividend policy; (iv) present to the Compensation Committee a formal compensation structure that ensures alignment of management interests with that of shareholders; (v) develop and communicate a management succession plan; and (vi) continue to develop and implement all the procedures and processes necessary as the Company grows including an institutional approach to managing the business cognizant of the requirements of being a publicly traded company.
-The Compensation Committee reviewed the individual performance of Messrs.
+The Compensation Committee the individual performance of Messrs.
 Akin, Boston and Benedetti with respect to meeting these goals for 2012 and, in addition, the performance of their responsibilities as Chief Executive Officer, President/Chief Investment Officer, and Chief Financial Officer/Chief Operating Officer, respectively.
-The Compensation Committee reviewed the individual performance of the somewhat flexible given the dynamic nature of our industry and our investment strategy and the differing responsibilities of our executive officers.
+The Compensation Committee did not assign specific weightings to any of the factors noted above, intending them to be somewhat flexible given the dynamic nature of our industry and our investment strategy and the differing responsibilities of our executive officers.